ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 experience difficulties.
 If it doesn't work at all on your system, follow the old instructions above, which are still relevant.

-The `ocaml-platform` binary, automates and set up of a OCaml development environment.
+The `ocaml-platform` binary automates the set up of a complete OCaml development environment.
 However, you need first to install the few system dependencies of the OCaml environment, such as a C compiler (e.g. `gcc`) and other system tools:
 `bzip2`, `make`, `bubblewrap`, `patch`, `curl` and `unzip`.
 In most